shahraj81/aida/tools/aida-evaluation/README.md

 # Revision History

+## 09/25/2020:
+* Implemented relaxed filter for determining which mentions are evaluable.
+Default strategy for filtering still remains to be the strict one.
+In order to understand the difference between the strict filter and the relaxed one, let `M` be a mention with span `MS` and type `MT`, `R` be the annotated region with span `RS`, and `RT` be the type exhausitvely annotated in `RS`. `M` would pass the strict filter if and only if `MS` has some non-zero overlap with `RS`, and `MT` be either the same as `RT` or be a finer-grained type of `RT`.
+However, in order for `M` to pass the relaxed filter, in addition to having a non-zero span overlap between `MS` and `RS`, only the top-level types of `MT` and `RT` should match.

 ## 09/24/2020:
+* Changed IOU thresholds from 0.8 to 0.1.
 * Section `How to apply the docker to your run in the evaluation setting?` added to this README to describe how to run the docker using evaluation data (rather than the default practice data).
 This option is intended for the leaderboard, and not for individual performers.
 * Align responses restricted to core documents only.
 * Changing scripts to make them work on evaluation data.